tonethar/IGME-230-GDD-2017-Fall/other-files/230-portfolio-notes.md

 ## Contact Information

-## Galley - list at least 3 projects that will be featured
+## Gallery - list at least 3 projects that will be featured
-Remember to showcase you **best work**.
+Remember to showcase your **best work**.
-* Passion Piece W
-  * tech used
-  * concepts demonstrated/lessons learned etc...
-  * screenshots
-  * links

 * Project X
   * tech used
   * concepts demonstrated/lessons learned etc...